microsoft/nni/docs/Trials.md

 ## NNI API
 > Step 1 - Prepare a SearchSpace parameters file.

+First we should define a SearchSpace file so NNI could generate different sets of hyper-parameter, each of which is used to run an individual trial.

 - An example of a SearchSpace parameters file is shown below:
     ```
     {